10 Deadly Mistakes of Entrepreneurship And How to Avoid Them

 Numerous entrepreneurs buy into the notion that setting up a business is something that they can do on their own which makes it one of the mistakes of entrepreneurship.
 To some extent, this makes sense because the treasured "nobody can do it better than I can" attitude is a significant portion of what drew them to become entrepreneurs in the very first instance.

-It's natural to believe that no one can perform the task as better as you can at first.
+It's natural to believe that no one can perform the task as well as you can at first.
 You created the idea, you understand your product, and you have the drive to see it through.
 This, however, is a sure-fire way to burn out.

 Overcommitting yourself in the early stages of the business is not a long-term strategy.
 When you've discovered a terrific specialty and have a brilliant idea doesn't imply you don't lack other talents or expertise.
 If at all possible, consulting with an experienced mentor is the best way to go to learn more.